MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 # Restore deleted flows with PowerShell

-If you or someone else accidentally deletes a flow that is not part of a solution, you can use PowerShell to restore it within 28 days of deletion.
+If you or someone else accidentally deletes a flow that isn't part of a solution, you can use PowerShell to restore it within 28 days of deletion.

 >[!NOTE]
 > - The steps in this article apply only to non-solution flows.
 If you deleted a flow that was part of a solution, you need to create a support ticket with Microsoft for assistance.